-(dailyRx News) Studies in the past have shown links between heavy drinking and cancer, but what about just drinking in general?
-Drinking may increase the risk of certain cancers.
+(dailyRx News) Studies in the past have shown links between heavy drinking and cancer.
+Previous research has found drinking red wine fights cancer.
+But what about just drinking in general?

-The authors recommended that doctors talk to patients about the future cancer risks associated with drinking.
+These researchers recommended that doctors talk to patients about the future Cancer risks, and potential benefits, associated with drinking alcohol.

 Timothy Naimi, MD, MPH, from the Department of Medicine at Boston University School of Medicine, worked with a team of colleagues from the National Cancer Institute, the Alcohol Research Group, the Public Health Institute and the Center for Addiction and Mental Health to investigate the level of impact alcohol has had on cancer in the US.

 Based on multiple alcohol consumption studies and surveys done between 2000 and 2010, researchers calculated increased risk of cancer-related death from alcohol consumption.
 The researchers estimated that roughly 19,500 cancers, or 3 to 4 percent of cancer tumors and diagnoses, in the US from 2009 to 2010 were due to alcohol consumption.